In case you’ve forgotten during the pandemic, airports can be loud, crowded, and expensive.

 Chase Sapphire Reserve®

 The Chase Sapphire Reserve comes with Priority Pass Select membership with unlimited access for the cardholder and up to two free guests.
-For its $550 annual fee, you’ll also get a $300 annual travel credit, fee credits for Peloton and DoorDash, Lyft Pink and DashPass subscriptions, and 50% more value for your points when you redeem them for travel through Chase.
+For its $550 annual fee, you’ll also get a $300 annual travel credit, complimentary DashPass subscription through 12/31/24, and 50% more value for your points when you redeem them for travel through Chase.
 You’ll earn 3x points on travel (after earning $300 annual travel credit), 3x points on dining and 1x points on other purchases.

 The Platinum Card® from American Express

 The Platinum Card® from American Express comes with Priority Pass Select airport lounge membership for the cardholder and up to two free guests.
 It also includes membership to Amex Centurion lounges and entry into Delta Sky Clubs when you fly Delta.
 Other cardholder perks you’ll get in exchange for the $695 annual fee (See Rates & Fees) include up to $200 in Uber Cash per year, up to a $200 airline fee credit, a fee credit for Global Entry or TSA PreCheck membership, and more.
 You’ll earn 5x points on up to $500,000 spent on flights booked direct or through American Express Travel each calendar year (then 1x points), 5x points on prepaid hotels booked through American Express Travel and 1x points on other purchases.
-Plus, you can earn 100,000 bonus points after spending $6,000 within the first six months of card membership and 10x points on eligible purchases at restaurants worldwide and when you Shop Small in the U.S., on up to $25,000 in combined purchases, during your first 6 months of card membership.
+Plus, you can earn 100,000 bonus points after spending $6,000 within the first six months of card membership.

 Hilton Honors Aspire Card from American Express